Strasserism: Exile and collaboration

-In 1941, elements of his Black Front contributed to the foundation of the Free-Germany Movement, modeled on Free France and based largely in Latin America.
+In 1941, elements of the Black Front contributed to the foundation of the Free-Germany Movement, modeled on Free France and based largely in Latin America.
 It called for a democratic constitution, federalism and regional autonomy, peace between democracies and God-fearing policies.
-The movement was politically broader than his earlier group, uniting Christian, national-conservative, and social democratic exiles whose only shared stance was anti-communism.
-However, this ideological heterogeneity soon led to fragmentation.
-While Strasser's initial utility to the Allies was acknowledged, it did not last, as deep-seated distrust and conflicting interests emerged among the Allied powers.
+The movement was politically broader than the Black Front and united Christian, national-conservative, and social democratic exiles whose only shared stance was anti-communism.
+However, its ideological heterogeneity soon led to fragmentation.
+While Strasser's initial utility to the Allies was acknowledged, it did not last, as distrust and conflicting interests emerged among the Allied powers.
 The Soviet Union disliked his strident anti-Bolshevism, and the Americans were never fully convinced of his usefulness.
 William Donovan, head of the US Office of Strategic Services (OSS), warned President Roosevelt that Strasser "is by no means so much anti-Nazi as anti-Hitler ...
 At heart he subscribes to the principles of National Socialism...."
-Despite this skepticism, it was evident that British and Canadian governments considered using him as a potential leader of an underground intelligence network, and his claims to control a powerful internal group like the Black Front were taken seriously by some officials.
-However, Strasser's claims of controlling a vast underground network in Germany were vastly exaggerated, with little evidence of a significant Black Front presence.
-Ultimately, concerns regarding his strong anti-communist stance, unclear political positioning, and limited verifiable influence led Allied officials to view him with caution, and he was not considered a viable long-term political partner.
+Despite such skepticism, it was evident that British and Canadian governments considered using him as a potential leader of an underground intelligence network, and his claims to control a powerful internal group like the Black Front were taken seriously by some officials.
+However, Strasser's claims of controlling a vast underground network in Germany were largely exaggerated; there is little evidence indicating that the Black Front had any significant presence in Germany.
+Eventually, concerns regarding his strong anti-communist stance, his unclear political positioning, and his limited verifiable influence led Allied officials to view him with caution, and he was not considered a viable long-term political partner.
 As the war progressed, Canadian authorities came to view him as a political liability rather than an asset.
-They placed him under surveillance and severely restricted his political activities, including his ability to publish, which was his primary means of income.
-Consequently, he spent the latter part of the war in relative isolation and financial difficulty on a farm in Nova Scotia, at times relying on support from his brother Bernhard Paul Strasser, a Benedictine monk living in the United States.
+They placed him under surveillance and restricted his political activities, including his ability to publish, which was his primary means of income.
+Consequently, he spent the latter part of the war in relative isolation and financial difficulty on a farm in Nova Scotia, at times relying on support from his brother Bernhard Paul Strasser, a Benedictine monk living in the United States (who characterized the anti-Nazi "Free German Movement" in New York as a conspiracy established "by Communists and Jews" specifically directed against his brother).